 So how do we deal with anger?

 You may have heard this prayer: "Lord, give me patience, but please hurry!"
-The prayer might have brought a smile on your face, but also the realization that it could very well have been a prayer that we, ourselves, may have made.
-Many of us lack the virtue of patience.
+The prayer might have brought a smile to your face, but the realization that it could very well have been a prayer that we, ourselves, may have made.
+Many of us lack patience.

 What is patience?
-It is a virtue that helps us to calmly bear our tribulations and preserve serenity amid the sufferings of life.
-There are obstacles to be encountered in any good work, and they can be overcome only by patience.
+It is a virtue that helps us calmly bear our tribulations and preserve serenity amid the sufferings of life.
+Simply put, it means we can be at peace in the middle of a storm.

 How does one obtain patience?
-First, by understanding that God is sovereign and it is He who is in control of human history, not us.
-Second, by understanding that for the Christian time has a different significance.
+First, by understanding that God is sovereign and he is in control of human history, not us.
+Second, by understanding that time has a different significance to the Christian.
 We will never achieve full satisfaction in this age, but we look forward to the consummation of all things in the age to come.
-Thirdly, by understanding that God is patient with us, so it becomes is obligatory that we be patient with others.
-The sin of anger is usually a result of impatience with others.
+Thirdly, by understanding that God is patient with us, so it becomes obligatory that we be patient with others.
+The sin of anger is usually a result of impatience with people or situations.

 I had a friend in my growing years who often was the butt of jokes.
-One day we were with a group of people and they took off on him again, only this time they crossed all sensible boundaries.
-I looked at my friend with a little trepidation, knowing something about him that the others didn't.
-He had a black belt in Karate and was quite a lethal weapon.
-He could have left the whole lot of them writhing on the ground without breaking a sweat.
+One day we were with a group of people, and they took off on him as usual, except this time they crossed all sensible boundaries of teasing.
+I looked at my friend with a bit of trepidation, knowing something about him that the others didn't.
+He had a black belt in Karate and a body like steel.
+He was a lethal weapon, and he could have left all of them writhing on the ground without breaking a sweat.
 But he only smiled and moved away.